LucasNoliveira/sw-planets-api/README.md

 ```

 ## Deployment <a name="deployment"></a>
 This project is deployed on an AWS EC2 instance.
-You can access the live deployment of this project at Star Wars Planets API through the following address: http://3.130.205.160 .
+You can access the live deployment of this project at Star Wars Planets API through the following address: <a href="http://3.130.205.160/api" target="_blank">http://3.130.205.160/api</a> .

 ## License <a name="license"></a>
 This project is licensed under the MIT License.
 See the LICENSE file for details.